 Advanced remote server usage

 If you want to step up your game and save parameters and metrics to a database as well as store the saved artifacts in an S3 bucket, there is a solution.
 All you need is to create an S3 bucket and an RDS database in AWS, configure the IAM role for the instance, and launch the MLflow tracking server.
-More on how to do it here.

 There is an experimental auto logging feature in MLflow.
 It allows tracking all parameters, metrics, and models without explicitly stating it in the code.
 There are several currently supported frameworks and libraries: